-Again, choosing the color for your area rug is a basic principle that applies to most circumstances.
-The only difference when the rug is going to be used over carpet, is to make sure that the color of the rug complements the color of the carpet.
+Choosing the color for your area rug is a basic principle that applies to most circumstances.
+The only difference when the rug is going to be used over a carpet is to make sure that the color of the rug complements the color of the carpet.
 You may be laying down an area rug because you can’t stand the color of the existing wall-to-wall carpet, such as in a rental unit, but trust me, it will look much worse if you just throw down a rug that clashes with what’s underneath.

 One Pattern at a Time

 In general, when using an area rug over broadloom, patterns don’t mix well.
 If you have a plain broadloom, then you can use a rug that has a pattern.
 If your broadloom has any kind of pattern, whether it’s printed or cut and loop, then it’s best to go with an area rug that does not have a pattern.

 When using an area rug over carpet, it’s important to make sure that the rug is properly anchored, to avoid having it bunch up and become a tripping hazard.